EuroAssembler Index Manual Download Source Macros

 StringX is pointer to the buffer with characters-to-be-written.

 Size=-1 is the maximal possible string size in bytes.
-If its left to -1 (default), strings must be zero-terminated.
+If it is left to -1 (default), strings must be zero-terminated.
 This parameter applies to all ordinal operands.

 Handle=1 is the Linux file descriptor.
 Possible values are defined in linsfile.htm: Eol=No. When this Boolean keyword is switched on, an additional character LF (0x10) will be written on output after all strings have been written.